 Local foods, including a box lunch prepared by College of Tropical Agriculture Instructor and Chef Lara Hackney and a Hawaiian food plate.

-Manoa campus tours by ARCS Scholar alumni Institute for Astronomy Director Doug Simons and Microbial Diversity, Ecology and Environment Laboratory Director Anthony Amend; a visit to exceptional trees in the campus arboretum; and tour of the university's John A. Burns School of Medicine.
+Manoa campus tours by two ARCS Scholar alumni—Institute for Astronomy Director Doug Simons and Microbial Diversity, Ecology and Environment Laboratory Director Anthony Amend—plus a visit to exceptional trees in the campus arboretum and tour of the university's John A. Burns School of Medicine.

 Honolulu Chapter’s 50th Anniversary Kick-Off Luncheon featuring ARCS Scholar alumna Dr. Philomène Verlaan, an oceanographer and lawyer.
 Watch her talk on the ARCS Honolulu YouTube channel.

-Field trips with geology commentary by Honolulu member and geologist Patty Lee and a description of his research on frogs in cacao plantations by Honolulu ARCS Scholar Holden Jones en route to Waialua Estates cacao farm, Ko‘olau Distillery, and a Windward Community College science lab.
+Field trips with geology commentary by Honolulu member and geologist Patty Lee and a description of research on frogs in cacao plantations by Honolulu ARCS Scholar Holden Jones; stops at Waialua Estates cacao farm, Ko‘olau Distillery, and a Windward Community College science lab; and a look at the reclamation process involving community in restoration of a traditional taro loi (garden) and fish pond ecosystem at He‘eia Wetlands with ARCS Scholar alumna Dr. Yoshimi Rii.